Guides

 Keep the request frequency down

-Your self-hosted app likely comes with the ability to customize the rate at which it will request new content for RSS feeds.
+Your app likely comes with the ability to customize the rate at which it will request new content for RSS feeds.
 Please avoid setting this to a value that will cause the app to make requests to Open RSS feeds more frequently than the rate we indicate in our responses.

 Each response to an Open RSS feed includes a Cache-Control header with a max-age that tells you when there is likely new content to be retrieved from a feed.
 Here's an example.